-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Student survey data in response to "Do you feel respected by classmates at LdV?" will indicate that at least 70% of students feel respected by classmates most or all of the time. grades three through six feel respected by classmates most or all of the time as indicated on student survey 5% decrease in office discipline referrals compared to 2015-2016 data.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Student survey data in response to "Do you feel respected by classmates at LdV?" will indicate that at least 70% of students feel respected by classmates most or all of the time. grades three through six feel respected by classmates most or all of the time as indicated on student survey 66% of students in grades three through six feel respected by classmates most or all of the time as indicated on student survey data in response to "Do you feel respected by classmates at LdV?
+68% of students in grades three through six feel respected by classmates most or all of the time as indicated on student survey data in response to "Do you feel respected by classmates at LdV?
+70% of students feel respected by classmates most or all of the time 5% decrease in office discipline referrals compared to 2015-2016 data.
 5% decrease in office discipline referrals compared to 2015-2016 data.
-Suspension rate of 1.5% or less Suspension rate of 1.5% or less
+1% decrease in office discipline referrals compared to 2015-2016 data.
+2.3% increase in office discipline referrals compared to 2015-2016 data.
+5% or more decrease in office discipline referrals compared to 2015-2016 data.
+Suspension rate of 1.5% or less Suspension rate of 1.5% or less 1% suspension rate 2.3% suspension rate 0.25% suspension rate

-Action # Title Description Total Funds Contributing 1 Director and staff to monitor school wide discipline Director monitored school wide discipline regularly and communicated areas of difficulty with staff, students, and parents.
+Action # Title Description Total Funds Contributing 5.1 Director and staff to monitor school wide discipline Director monitored school wide discipline regularly and communicated areas of difficulty with staff, students, and parents.
 The director uses open communication and follow through to keep parents informed during any disciplinary actions and the process is explained thoroughly to each parent.
 School wide discipline continues to remain positive as teachers create safe and secure classroom experiences for the students through the Sanford Harmony social emotional growth programs, community circles for classroom issues and discussions, and counseling assistance if needed.
-COSTS ACCOUNTED FOR ABOVE N/A 2 Analyze effectiveness of discipline model Increased counseling services by five days per week.
+LdVCS added the No Place for Hate program in the 21-22 school year. \$0.00 No 5.2 Analyze effectiveness of discipline model Increased counseling services by five days per week.
 Our counselor provided support to students who were recognized as needing additional support during the school day.
-Teachers, parents, and the director were able to assign students to the counselor based on requests.
-COSTS ACCOUNTED FOR ABOVE N/A 3 Create school wide discipline handbook for staff and teachers LdVCS has a school wide discipline handbook that outlines steps to take when student behavior is not ideal COSTS ACCOUNTED FOR ABOVE N/A 4 Implement RTI model to address disciplinary issues The RTI model greatly reduces classroom discipline due to the organization and effectiveness of instruction.
-Our RTI support staff are very adept with their classroom management skills and provide organized, researched, and consistent instruction to their groups on a daily basis.
-This consistency also allows the RTI staff to create positive relationships with students that provide trust in the working process.
-There are also five teachers in the room conducting small group activities.
-This is a good student to teacher ratio in the classroom that allows for optimal supervision and lesson delivery.
-COSTS ACCOUNTED FOR ABOVE N/A 5 Positive Discipline In the 2018-2019 school year, LdVCS trained and supported three new teachers during staff meetings and professional development throughout the year.
-Teachers, new and veteran, were encouraged to COSTS ACCOUNTED FOR ABOVE N/A
+Teachers, parents, and the director were able to assign students to the counselor based on requests. \$0.00 No 5.3 Update school wide discipline handbook for staff and teachers LdVCS has a school wide discipline handbook that outlines steps to take when student behavior is not ideal.
+LdVCS implemented the "Wristband Challenge" to motivate and encourage students to be safe, respectful, and responsible. \$1,000.00 No 5.4 Implement RTI model to address disciplinary issues The Rtl model greatly reduces classroom discipline due to the organization and effectiveness of instruction.
+Our Rtl support staff are very adept with their classroom management skills and provide organized, researched, and consistent instruction to their groups on a daily basis.
+This consistency also allows the Rtl staff to create positive relationships with students that provide trust in the working process.
+There are also five teachers in the room conducting small group \$0.00 No